TaelanTout/Papillon-plugins/README.md

 # Papillon-plugins
-A librairy of plugins for the Papillon app
+A library of plugins for the Papillon app